tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Reading CSV data into Pandas is an easy feat, but sometimes the DataFrame's schema/structure needs to change.
 This includes changing DataFrame column names, adding columns, and dropping columns.

 * Now it's time to learn how to use the various Pandas functions to perform each of these operations.
-It's important for you to know how to create and curate DataFrames to fit your needs.
+You need to know how to create and curate DataFrames to fit your needs.

 * In the previous activity, you created a Pandas DataFrame from a CSV file and assigned column names to the DataFrame.
 This was one example of column manipulation.
 There are also other ways to manipulate columns.
 This demonstration will cover the common techniques used to do so.